funetes/lukeshiru.me/README.md

-# LUKE知る Website (lukeshiru.me)
+# LUKESHIRU Website (lukeshiru.me)

-Quick access to some of LUKE知る cloud profiles.
+Quick access to some of LUKESHIRU cloud profiles.

 ## Technologies